I am pleased to report that during the year 2014-15 (FY15), Bank of

 to improve the employee connect with HR and top management.

-Furthermore, to reward the top performers, your Bank very recently
+Furthermore, to reward the top performers, your Bank has performance

 Against the backdrop of massive recruitments in view of large

 retirements, training and developments of new recruits has assumed